 The primary aims of the scheme are to:

-- carry out research into the field of the science of the formulation of heterogeneous catalysis;
+- support the science of the formulation of heterogeneous catalysts

 - strengthen links between academia and industry by fostering active collaboration between research scientists and industry, and promoting a focus on the industrial applications of scientific research

 - support the catalysis research community, by promoting collaboration, furthering research and creating new knowledge, which will lead to significant development in the field

 - strengthen research excellence by supporting promising independent researchers and their and networks, to develop their research through training, collaboration, reciprocal visits, and the transfer of knowledge and skills.

 The award supports research within the field of Heterogeneous Catalysis.